quietui/quiet/docs/docs/components/color-picker.md

 ```

 :::info
 This component is a primitive for enabling color selection.
-It will not submit its value with a form on its own.
+It is not a form control, so it will not submit a value to a form.
 See [color input](/docs/components/color-input) for a color picker suitable for using with forms.
 :::

 ## Examples